sublimetext-io/docs.sublimetext.io/docs/reference/pc_client_usage.md

 ### Add Channel

 Adds another channel that lists repositories.
-This is uncommon, but allows users to create a custom channel of repositories to share.
+This is uncommon but allows users to create a custom channel of repositories to share.

 ### Create Package File

 For package developers.
-Takes a package folder and generates a .sublime-package file that can be uploaded onto the web and referenced in the packages.json file for a repository.
+This takes a package folder and generates a `.sublime-package` file that can be uploaded onto the web and referenced in the `packages.json` file for a repository.

 ### Disable Package